-Users should be aware that, in addition to the County Charter, local laws enacted by the County Legislature are codified in the Nassau County Administrative Code and the of Miscellaneous Laws Nassau County.
+Users should be aware that, in addition to the County Charter, local laws enacted by the County Legislature are codified in the Nassau County Administrative Code and the Miscellaneous Laws of Nassau County.
 Both the Administrative Code and the Miscellaneous Laws are also available on the County website.